What is the qualified business income deduction?

 If all of this sounds confusing, it is.
 The QBI deduction provides a generous tax break for businesses that qualify to claim it.
 However, as the rules and definitions above make clear, determining who can claim the QBI deduction and calculating it is no easy task.

-Rather leave the tax filing to a pro?
-Let Bench do your books and file your taxes.
+When you’re ready to let your tax filing be handled by a pro, let Bench do your books and file your taxes.